yt-project/yt/doc/source/developing/testing.rst

 * Fill this directory with the required data

 Next, yt needs to be made aware of where it can find the data.
-This is done by setting the config parameter ``test_data_dir`` to the directory with the test data.
+This is done by setting the config parameter ``test_data_dir`` to the directory with the test data downloaded from https://yt-project.org/data/.
 For example,

 .. code-block:: bash